DH-Center-Tuebingen/spacialist-docs/docs/user/attribute.md

 | greater equal | The attribute is greater or equal the selected value _y_                         | >=      | x >= y       |

 Furthermore, you can define multiple _Dependency Groups[1]_, to cover more complex cases.
 Inside the group you have one operand and over the other groups you have it's counterpart (e.g. in the groups _AND_ and inbetween groups _OR_).
+If a system separator is hidden, it's whole tab will not show up.

 | Attribute Type        | Supporter Rules                                                         |
 | ---                   | ---                                                                     |